 Hammond was the New York Jets' third-round draft pick in 1972.
 While Joe Namath held out for more money, Hammond practiced as the Jet's quarterback in camp.
 When Namath came back, Gary was moved to receiver.
 After an exhibition game knee injury, Hammond tried to come back too soon.
 In warm-ups before a preseason meeting with Terry Bradshaw and Pittsburgh, Hammond's knee popped then stuck in place.
 Hammond had surgery two days later and spent most of his rookie season on injured reserve.

 The next year, before the final preseason game, the St. Louis Cardinals surprised the Jets by claiming Hammond off waivers at a time when most teams' lineups were set.
 Cardinals coach Don Coryell had noticed Hammond in a college all-star game and liked his versatility.
 Hammond had received a player of the game award playing both quarterback and receiver.
 Hammond backed up All-Pro receiver Mel Gray and also played defensive back and returned punts in four years with the Cards.
 Concussions and other injuries forced Hammond's retirement after the '76 season.

 Hammond is a member of the SMU Hall of Fame and received the SMU Alumni Association Leadership Award in 1969, 1970, and 1971.
 He was NFL Alumni Association President in 1986-87 and in 1992 received the NFL Alumni Legends Award.
-He is enshrined in the Museum of the Gulf Coast-Sports Hall of Fame, and shares space here with SMU greats Louie Kelcher, Jerry LeVias and Jerry Ball.
+He is enshrined in the Museum of the Gulf Coast-Sports Hall of Fame and shares space there with fellow SMU greats Louie Kelcher, Jerry LeVias, and Jerry Ball.